Most people develop psoriasis symptoms on their skin before they develop signs of PsA, though others notice arthritis symptoms first.

 - flaking off layer by layer

-Crumbling and flaking of the nail can happen as a result of inflammation or too many skin cells in your nail bed.
+Crumbling and flaking of the nail can happen because of inflammation or too many skin cells in your nail bed.

 People with PsA sometimes develop vertical ridges running up and down their nails.
 These look and feel like raised lines.